 When the validity time of a certificate is about to end, the certificate can be renewed.
+The other reason to resign a subordinate CA certificate is to create new or updated extensions.

 4.6.2 Who may request renewal

 Renewal shall be requested by the same Customer as the initial certificate application as described in section 4.1.1.